top of page

 Route Overview

-Junctions on the M74 are numbered from north to south, increasing sequentially from Junction 1 (Kingston) to Junction 22 (Gretna).
+Junctions on the M74 are numbered from north to south, from Junction 1 (Kingston) to Junction 22 (Gretna).
 Between Junctions 1 and 2A (Fullarton Road), the route is constructed to urban motorway standards with closely spaced junctions and a high-quality finish.
 It has three lanes and a hard shoulder in each direction.
 This section of the motorway was the most recently completed, opening in June 2011 as the M74 Completion scheme.
-The project was controversial and subject to several studies before an approved line was selected in 1995 and revised in 2001.
+The project was controversial and subject to several studies before an approved line was selected in 1995 and approved in 2001.
 Several large structures can be seen along this stretch of road, including Port Eglinton Viaduct, one of the largest bridges on the Scottish motorway network.

 Two service areas were constructed in the 1970s at Bothwell (serving southbound traffic only) and Hamilton (serving northbound traffic only.
 These are currently operated by Road Chef under a 99-year lease.
 North of Junction 5 the motorway is connected to Traffic Scotland’s network of overhead sign gantries, variable message signs and CCTV cameras.